twrecked/lovelace-hass-aarlo/README.md

     url: /local/aarlo-glance.js
 ```

-The card type is `aarlo-glance.js`.
+The card type is `custom:aarlo-glance`.

 <a name="how-it-looks"></a>